Canop/resc/examples/simple-example.md

 ### Starting workers

-Launch as many workers as desired, with
+Launch as many workers as desired, with either

 	java -jar examples/java-client/target/java-resc-worker-0.1.jar

+or
+	node examples/node-client/main.js

 You should see